 You can begin by asking for just one day or $100 to put toward continuing education.
 “Start somewhere and then raise the bar,” says Schroeder.
 “Or if you’re already in a contract, that is something you could ask for at your annual review.
 Families will be so impressed that you want to become an even better nanny.”

-“For several years during my nanny tenure, I was a working actress,” explains Florence Ann Romano, the former nanny behind The Windy City Nanny.
+“For several years during my nanny tenure, I was a working actress,” explains former nanny and child care advocate Florence Ann Romano.
 “I needed my employer to be flexible, regarding my hours, so I could go to auditions.”
 For that reason, Romano asked her employer for flextime by requesting a set number of “flextime” hours per month — in addition to paid time off — that could be applied however needed after she gave “as much notice as possible.”

 13. The pie-in-the-sky perks